Biographies of key staff at Culham Centre for Fusion Energy. Details of the organisation of JET can be found on the EFDA website.

 Chief Executive Officer, United Kingdom Atomic Energy Authority and Head of EURATOM/CCFE Fusion Association

 Steven Cowley became Director at Culham in September 2008 and was appointed as Chief Executive Officer of the United Kingdom Atomic Energy Authority in November 2009.
 He received his BA from Oxford University and his PhD from Princeton University.
 Professor Cowley's post-doctoral work was at Culham and he returned to Princeton in 1987.
 He joined the faculty at the University of California Los Angeles in 1993, rising to the rank of Full Professor in 2000.
 From 2001 to 2003 he led the plasma physics group at Imperial College, London.
 He remains a part-time professor at Imperial College.
 He has published over 100 papers and articles.
 Professor Cowley co-chaired the US National Academy's decadal assessment of, and outlook for, plasma science: Plasma Science: Advancing Knowledge in the National Interest (National Academy Press 2007).
 He is a Fellow of the American Physical Society and the Institute of Physics, and the recipient of the IOP's 2012 Glazebrook Medal for leadership in physics.
-In June 2011, Professor Cowley was appointed to the Prime Minister's Council for Science and Technology.
+In June 2011, Professor Cowley was appointed to the Prime Minister's Council for Science and Technology and in May 2014 he was elected a Fellow of the Royal Society.

 Martin Cox – Director of Strategy and Technology